vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 In this example, we use VerticaPy to detect fraudulent credit card transactions.
 You can download the Jupyter notebook `here <https://github.com/vertica/VerticaPy/blob/master/examples/understand/business/credit_card_fraud/credit-card-fraud.ipynb>`_ and the dataset `here <https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud>`_.

 The Credit Card Fraud Detection dataset contains credit card transactions from September 2013 by European cardholders.
-It contains numerical input variables from a principal component analysis (PCA) transformation.
+It contains numerical input variables from a principal component analysis (:py:mod:`~verticapy.machine_learning.vertica.decomposition.PCA`) transformation.

 To preserve the cardholders' confidentiality, we cannot access the original features and background information about the data.

-``Time`` and ``Amount`` are the only features that have not been transformed with PCA.
+``Time`` and ``Amount`` are the only features that have not been transformed with :py:mod:`~verticapy.machine_learning.vertica.decomposition.PCA`.

-- **V1, V2,..., V28:** principal components from PCA.
+- **V1, V2,..., V28:** principal components from :py:mod:`~verticapy.machine_learning.vertica.decomposition.PCA`.
 - **Time:** Number of seconds elapsed between this transaction and the first transaction in the dataset.
 - **Amount:** Transaction amount.
 - **Class:** Response variable, where a value of 1 indicates fraudulent activity.